KxSystems/docs/docs/basics/exposed-infrastructure.md

 The keywords are intended as covers for the unary application of the extension.
 For binary application, use the extension, as shown above.

-!!! warning "Binary application of ambivalent keywords"
+!!! warning "Binary application of variadic keywords"

-    The binary application of ambivalent keywords is deprecated.
+    The binary application of variadic keywords is deprecated.
     Support for it may be withdrawn in the future.

-The ambivalent keywords are:
+The variadic keywords are:

 ```txt
 deltas